ordina-jworks/ordina-jworks.github.io/_posts/2019-11-04-experience-agile-2019.md

 More details about the tool above will follow in a future blogpost.

 ### Diagnostics
-As I've already said above, a dip or peak in velocity can indicate that there might be a problem with the team.
+As we have already said above, a dip or peak in velocity can indicate that there might be a problem with the team.

 <img alt="velocity-chart" src="{{ '/img/2019-09-30-experience-agile-2019/doc-norton-velocity-chart.png' | prepend: site.baseurl }}" class="image fit" style="margin:0px auto; max-width: 750px;">